Address:

 Option 3 - How to Post a Property Bond for a Defendant at Dukes County Jail and House of Correction

-If you are a landowner in Dukes County you may be able to post a property bond.
-Property within Dukes County may be used as collateral to bail someone out.
-All owners of the property must be present to sign the bond in order for this to happen.
+If you own property in Dukes County, you may be able to post a property bond using real estate as collateral.
+All property owners must be present to sign the bond agreement.

-To find if property located outside of Dukes County can be used as collateral, call a local bail or bond agent or contact a defense lawyer.
+To find out if property outside Dukes County can be used, contact a local bail agent or attorney.

-Click here for additional information on how to post bail at Dukes County Jail and House of Correction.
+Click here for more details about posting bail at Dukes County Jail and House of Correction.

 Anyone over the age of 18 who can produce a valid government-issued photo ID can post bail.
 Accepted forms of ID include a Photo Driver's License, Passport, or Motor Vehicle issued ID.